-Lastly one nugget that was not in the book from Tim Ferriss's podcasts - dont take advice from people unless they are sucessful at what they are advising you about. that eliminates the majority of people in the ''self-improvement'' market.
+Lastly one nugget that was not in the book, but is from Tim Ferriss's podcasts - don't take advice from people unless they are sucessful at what they are advising you about.
+That eliminates the majority of people in the ''self-improvement'' market.

-The 7 principals of highly effective people - Stephen Covey
+The 7 habits of highly effective people - Stephen Covey

 This book is used widely by college and school students and unless you have been living on a remote island, you will have heard of the principles espoused by the author.